OfficeDev/open-xml-docs/docs/presentation/how-to-add-an-audio-to-a-slide-in-a-presentation.md

 The following text from the [!include[ISO/IEC 29500 URL](../includes/iso-iec-29500-link.md)] specification introduces the overall form of a `PresentationML` package.

-Audio File (`<audioFile/>`) specifies the presence of a audio file.
+Audio File (`<audioFile/>`) specifies the presence of an audio file.
 This element is specified within the non-visual properties of an object.
 The audio shall be attached to an object as this is how it is represented within the document.
 The actual playing of the audio however is done within the timing node list that is specified under the timing element.

-Consider the following ``Picture`` object that has a audio attached to it.
+Consider the following ``Picture`` object that has an audio file attached to it.

 ```xml
 <p:pic>